openshift-pipelines/pipeline-service/developer/openshift/gitops/argocd/pipeline-service-o11y/README.md

 1. Navigate to the Pipeline Service dashboard in Grafana.
 2. Add the panels and/or rows for your metrics as desired.
 3. Click the "Share" icon to save the dashboard to JSON.
+You use the "Export" tab.
+Be sure and check "Export for sharing externally"; otherwise, the `datasource` references will have the `uid` entries specific to your cluster, which are not portable to staging or prod long term.
+NOTE: pipeline-service PR checks should prevent you from checking in dashboard JSON with those refs.
 4. Copy the JSON into the pipeline-service-dashboard.json file, located in `operator/gitops/argocd/grafana/dashboards`.
-5. Remove any `datasource` references with `uid` entries.
-Those `uid` entries will not work on staging or prod.
-And if you are editing the JSON file form staging or prod, those `uid` entries will become stale.
-6. Commit the updated JSON, push to your branch, and verify the dashboard is updated once ArgoCD syncs your repository.
+5. Commit the updated JSON, push to your branch, and verify the dashboard is updated once ArgoCD syncs your repository.

 ## Components